Greg Finak [email protected]

 If your processing scripts are Rmd files, the usual yaml header for rmarkdown documents should be present.

-If you have Rmd files, you can still include a yaml header, but it should be commented with
+If your processing scripts are R files, you can still include a yaml header, but it should be commented with

 #' and it should be at the top of your R file.
 For example, a test R file in the DataPackageR package looks as follows: